 After reading the interview, which was more profile than dialogue, I am not sure how Bret has calmed down.
 I suggest you buy his new book to find out.
 I did.

-The New York Times got it right in their story about Boeing, “Days of Silence and Mistrust.”
-Their investigative reporting has been first-rate.
-Local papers usually do not have the resources or talent for this, turning to gossip-mongering instead, but Dominic Gates of The Seattle Times has written a series of first-rate, fact-based stories.
-He covered the initial filing of our lawsuit against Boeing.
+Local papers usually do not have the resources or talent for this, turning to gossip-mongering instead, but Dominic Gates and colleagues at The Seattle Times have written a series of first-rate, fact-based stories.
+Gates covered the initial filing of our lawsuit against Boeing.

 Meanwhile, the Boeing 737 MAX 8 aircraft is grounded worldwide.
 First, Lion Air Flight JT 610 crashed after takeoff in Jakarta on October 29, 2018.
 Second, Ethiopian Airlines Flight ET 302 crashed after takeoff in Addis Ababa on March 10, 2019.